fregu856/evaluating_bdl/README.md

 - _ensembling_eval_virtual.py_: As above, but on virtualKITTI val.

-- _ensembling_eval_auce.py_: Computes AUCE (mean +- std) on KITTI val, based on a total of 33 ensemble members trained on virtualKITTI train.
+- _ensembling_eval_auce.py_: Computes the AUCE (mean +- std) for M in [1, 2, 4, 8, 16, 32] on KITTI val, based on a total of 33 ensemble members trained on virtualKITTI train.
 Also creates and stores calibration plots.

 - _ensembling_eval_auce_virtual.py_: TODO!